stavsap/Jenkins-On-Docker/README.md

 # Build Docker-on-Docker use case

-If one desired to build docker images inside docker jenkins agent, do the following.
+If one desires to build docker images inside docker jenkins agent, do not install docker inside the agent.

+Mount the host docker socket into the agent instead.

+### Do the following:

 After setting up Docker Cloud, add to docker template settings: